Bar Architecture

 Clock Tower

-- Architect: Yahya Ibrahim Osman Agha (builder); architect unknown
+- Architect: Yahya Ibrahim Osman Agha (builder)

 - Style: Ottoman influence